riteshbalajis/RISCV_Reference_TapeOut_Program_IITGN/README.md

 #### Solution Design and Implementation

-According to the solution documentation in the project files, the fix involved adding a wire declaration and assignment to caravel_core.v.
+According to the solution documentation in This  files, the fix involved adding a wire declaration and assignment to caravel_core.v.

 **Solution Strategy:**